dustinrue/PHPDestinyAPIClient/README.md

 its ability to perform requests in parallel by enabling batch mode, creating a number of requests, performing the batch and dealing with the data.
 Example below.

+Full documentation for the Bungie API is here - https://www.bungie.net/platform/destiny/help/

 Errata
 ------